vnmakarov/mir/README.md

   * MIR can represent machine 32-bit and 64-bit insns of different architectures
   * MIR consists of **modules**
     * Each module can contain **functions** and some declarations and data
-    * Each function has **signature** (parameter and return types), (currently) fixed size **stack frame**, **local variables** (including function arguments) and **instructions**
+    * Each function has **signature** (parameters and return types), (currently) **local variables** (including function arguments) and **instructions**
       * Each local variable has **type** which can be only 64-bit integer, float, or double
       * Each instruction has **opcode** and **operands**
-        * Operand can be a local variable (or a function argument), **immediate**, **memory**, **label**, or **reference**
+        * Operand can be a local variable
+	  (or a function argument), **immediate**, **memory**, **label**, or **reference**
           * Immediate operand can be 64-bit integer, float or double value
 	  * Memory operand has a **type**, **displacement**, **base** and **index** integer local variable, and integer constant as a **scale** for the index
-	    * Memory type can be 8-, 16-, 32-, 64-bit signed or unsigned integer type, float type, or double type
+	    * Memory type can be 8-, 16-, 32-, 64-bit signed or unsigned integer type,
+	      float type, or double type
 	      * When integer memory value is used it is expanded with sign or zero promoting to 64-bit integer value first
 	  * Label operand has name and used for control flow instructions
 	  * Reference operand is used to refer to functions and declarations in the current module, in other MIR modules, or for C external functions or declarations
 	* opcode describes what the instruction does
 	* There are **conversion instructions** for conversion between different 32- and 64-bit signed and unsigned values, float and double values
 	* There are **arithmetic instructions** (addition, subtraction, multiplication, division, modulo) working on 32- and 64-bit signed and unsigned values, float and double values
 	* There are **logical instructions** (and, or, xor, different shifts) working on 32- and 64-bit signed and unsigned values
 	* There are **comparison instructions**  working on 32- and 64-bit signed and unsigned values, float and double values
 	* There are **branch insns** (uncoditional jump, and jump on zero or non-zero value) which take a label as one their operand
 	* There are **combined comparison and branch instructions** taking a label as one operand and two 32- and 64-bit signed and unsigned values, float and double values
 	* There are **function and procedural call instructions**
-	* There are **return instructions** working on 32- and 64-bit ineteger values, float and double values
+	* There are **return instructions** working on 32- and 64-bit integer values, float and double values

 ## MIR Example
   * You can create MIR through **API** consisting functions for creation of modules, functions, instructions, operands etc
   * You can also create MIR from MIR **binary** or **text** file
   * The best way to get a feel about MIR is to use textual MIR representation
   * Example of sieve on C